 5th annual Tech Week planned for April 9-15, 2011

-The College of Technology will celebrate its annual Technology Week April 9-15.
-Using the theme, "We are Technology Makers.”
-The week is filled with a variety of activities to showcase how the college's faculty, students and alumni are impacting society.
+The College of Technology will celebrate its fifth annual Technology Week April 9-15 with the theme “We are Technology Makers.”
+The week is filled with a variety of activities to showcase how the college's faculty, students and alumni are having an impact on society.

-As part of the Dean's Lecture, the college is conducting a university-wide computer animation contest.
-Student submissions will be reviewed by a panel of judges, including Gladstone.
-The top three will be screened at the 6 p.m. lecture on April 13 at Stewart Center's Fowler Hall.
-Audience members can vote on the People's Choice Award.
+As part of the Dean's Lecture, the college is conducting a Computer Animation Contest.
+Student submissions will be judged by a panel of judges, including Gladstone.
+The top three will be screened at the lecture, and prizes will be awarded at that time.
+Audience members will have the opportunity to vote on the People’s Choice Award.

-Visit the Technology Week Web site for complete information about all of the planned activities.
+Visit the Tech Week Web site for complete information about all of the planned activities.